Mira-3zzeldin/Infosec-Journey/README.md

 <h3 align="left">🚀 Repository Overview</h3>
 <div align="left">
-  * Welcome to my centralized cybersecurity knowledge base.
+  • Welcome to my centralized cybersecurity knowledge base.
 This repository is a living document of my journey into **Offensive Security**.
-Every note, lab, and script here is the result of deep-dive study followed by digital synthesis.
+Every note, lab, and script here is the result of deep-dive study followed by digital synthesis.<br>
-  * **"If you can't explain it simply, you don't understand it well enough."** – This repository is my proof of understanding.
+  • <strong>"If you can't explain it simply, you don't understand it well enough."</strong> – This repository is my proof of understanding.
 </div>

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------